SierraChapman/code-explanation/README.md

 ## public

-files to serve to the client
+The `public` folder contains files that are sent to the client as static content.

 ### js